Jason of Star Command

-Jason of Star Command is a 1978-1979 live action television series by Filmation.
+Jason of Star Command is a 1978–79 live action television series by Filmation.
 The series revolves around the exploits of space adventurer Jason (Craig Littler) and his colleagues, including Professor E.J.
 Parsafoot (Charlie Dell) and the pocket robot "Wiki" (formally W1K1).
 The series also stars Sid Haig as the evil Dragos, and, in the first season, James Doohan.
 Jason was inspired by Filmation's 1977 live-action show Space Academy, and used the same robot, Peepo.

+Opening narration

+Danger hides in the stars!
+This is the world of Jason of Star Command.
+A space-age soldier of fortune determined to stop the most sinister force in the universe: Dragos, master of the cosmos.
+Aiding Jason is his battle against evil is a talented team of experts, all working together in a secret section of Space Academy.
+Jason of Star Command!

 Overview

 Season 1

 Its first season, which was a segment of Tarzan and the Super 7, was done in the style of the movie serials of the past, telling a single overall story with 16 "chapters" of approximately 15 minutes' length, each ending in a cliffhanger.
 The second season was a stand-alone, half-hour series.
 Filmation would later revisit the serial format with both their rendition of The New Adventures of Flash Gordon and "The Great Space Chase" segment of The New Adventures of Mighty Mouse and Heckle & Jeckle.

 Jason flies a "Starfire".
 This fast spaceship has a "star pod" that can separate from the ship in an emergency.
 Dragos commands the vast "Dragonship", similar to the Space Academy in that it was built on a large asteroid.
-Dragos’ fighter craft are unmanned drones.
+Dragos' fighter craft are unmanned drones.
 This was a choice made by the series' producers and repeatedly pointed out in the plot, so that the destruction of these craft would not involve killing a pilot.
 The series aired on Saturday mornings, and deadly violence had to be kept to a minimum.